Features:

 What is the attitude of South Korea regarding this crisis?

-The recent governments of South Korea have pursued a "sunshine policy" of engaging in a peaceful dialogue and rapprochement with North Korea.
-South Korea therefore opposes the more confrontational policy of the United States towards its northern neighbor.
+In the late 1990's and the early 2000's, South Korea pursued a "sunshine policy" of engaging in a peaceful dialogue and rapprochement with North Korea.
+South Korea's approach was thus in contrast to the more confrontational policy of the United States.
 A historic summit between the two countries in June 2000 resulted in a mutual resolution to address the question of reunification through the joint efforts of the Korean people.
 The South Korean government has established a "Ministry of Unification" which promotes projects for bi-national cooperation between the two countries.
 Presently plans are proceeding to establish functional road and railway links and to unify families which had been separated.
+But progress on such rapprochement has been interrupted by the recent hostilities.

 What is the goal of U.S. policy regarding North Korea?

-The U.S. is certainly concerned about North Korean intentions of resuming its nuclear program and its overall emphasis on military production.
-The U.S. is concerned that nuclear programs conducted by countries such as North Korea and Iran, combined with nuclear weapons programs already developed by India and Pakistan, will cause other countries to consider such programs as well.
+The U.S. has clearly been concerned about North Korean intentions of resuming its nuclear program and its overall emphasis on military production.
+The U.S. is also concerned that nuclear programs conducted by countries such as North Korea and Iran, combined with nuclear weapons programs already developed by India and Pakistan, will cause other countries to consider such programs as well.
 Such a development could frustrate the aims of the nuclear nonproliferation treaty and threaten overall world security.
 But there certainly appears to be aspects of traditional "cold war" policy as well.
 North Korea is one of the few remaining countries to maintain a communist-style state controlled economy.
 The U.S. is likely concerned about any unification arrangement between North and South Korea which does not include fundamental reforms in the structure of the North Korean economy.
-Until these changes occur, it appears to be U.S. policy to isolate North Korea from the international community.
-This policy and the North Korean response to it has provoked the current confrontation.
+Until these changes occur, it appears that the U.S. will continue a policy to isolate North Korea from the international community.
+It is this policy and the North Korean response to it that has provoked the current confrontation.

 Korea Links